xem/minix86/TLDR.md

 ### Assembly:

 - ASM files (before being compiled into .COM files) start with the statement ````org 100h```` (the entry point address).
 There's no trace of it in the .COM file.
+- A few demos are developed for 16-bit processors and contain the statement ````bits 16````.
+This information is also lost when building the .COM file.
+(16-bit mode must be set manually before executing the file)
 - Labels are written as: ````label: instruction```` (ex: ````LOADREG: MOV EAX, SUBTOTAL````).
 - Afer compilation, labels disappear and every jump to a certain label becomes a jump to the memory address of the instruction in front of it.
 - Hex numbers: ````89ABh````.